 From the Sistine Chapel, head to another iconic landmark in Rome – St. Peter’s Basilica.
 This Renaissance-style church was built in Vatican City to serve as the papal enclave.
 This church is considered the holiest for the Roman Catholic religion and is a popular pilgrimage site among devotees, although you don’t have to be religious to appreciate its architecture and the art it contains.

 The basilica can accommodate up to 20,000 people at one time and features an impressive collection of art.
 Among these art masterpieces on display are The Pieta, a famous sculpture by Michelangelo, and The Throne of St. Peter.

-For lunch time, avoid dining at super touristy restaurants near St. Peter’s Basilica – there are tons of them and many are overpriced.
-One good example is Nanu Bagel Bar.
-This is essentially a health food place with a hefty selection of bagel sandwiches, salad bar, and yogurt fruit parfaits.
-The prices are reasonable and the food is light and healthy.
-Another great option is Pizzarium Di Gabriele Bonci, which sells pizza by the slice.
+For lunchtime, avoid dining at super touristy restaurants near St. Peter’s Basilica – there are tons of them and many are overpriced.
+One good option is Pizzarium Di Gabriele Bonci, which sells pizza by the slice.
 Their pizzas come with a light dough and they have a selection of tasty toppings.

 An important tip to keep in mind: when looking for a place to eat, don’t settle for the first place you find.
-I usually try and find a couple of options in advance If choosing a place on the go, check the menu to make sure the food isn’t overpriced, and also check if there are locals eating or it mostly seem a touristy place, which often mean not-so-great food. is better to grab a sandwich than to go for a touristy sit-down restaurant.
+I usually try and find a couple of options in advance If choosing a place on the go, check the menu to make sure the food isn’t overpriced, and also check if there are locals eating or it mostly seems a touristy place, which often means not-so-great food.
+It’s better to grab a sandwich than to go for a touristy sit-down restaurant.

 The city of Rome has to regularly restore the ruins, and they’re really impressive.
 It’s just so strange to see these incredible ruins in the middle of the city!
 Truly an open-air museum.